Te āhua o ā mātou mahi How we operate

 Eke Panuku seeks to involve communities and stakeholders as early as is practical, usually in the preliminary stages where high-level objectives (outcomes) are clarified and land-use options that could deliver the objectives are identified.

-As strategy, plans and designs are developed, Eke Panuku checks-in with the community and its elected representatives to ensure that we are on track to deliver the agreed objectives.
+As strategy, plans and designs are developed, Eke Panuku checks-in with the community and its elected representatives to ensure that it is on track to deliver the agreed objectives.

-Our full engagement strategy document can be read here.
+The full Eke Panuku engagement strategy document can be read here.
 Discover more about the Eke Panuku approach to placemaking here and here.

 Screenshot 2024 05 06 At 4.24.21 PM Copy